Terms, conditions and medical guidance and FAQs

 July 12, 2025

 What do I need to bring?
-Just a towel and swimming costume / shorts or similar to wear under the wetsuits.
+Just a towel and swimming costume / shorts or similar to wear under the wetsuits, if you are coasteering with us you will need to bring trainers.
 Wetsuits, surfboards, and in cooler months boots, gloves and hoods are all provided and included in the lesson price.
 How long does the lesson last?
 Allow around two hours out of your day start to finish.
 Where and when do we meet?
 Please come to the Surf Sanctuary at the arranged time for your lesson, no need to come early How do we pay?
 You will be invoiced for payment due 7 days prior to your lesson.
 Bookings are not confirmed until payment is received.
 The weather looks bad, are we still going ahead?
 Safety and lesson quality are our prime directives.
 If we cannot fulfil these, we will postpone your lesson.
 That said, surfing is a very robust sport and can be practised safely and enjoyably in conditions that might seem adverse if you are not a regular visitor to the sea.
 The decision to run or postpone the lesson will be made by the lead instructor.
 Why do your lessons start at random times?
-We pre-plan all of our lesson start times through the year according to the tides; Fistral is best around the mid tide ranges so if you are surfing with us each day, the start time will change.
+We pre-plan all of our lesson start times through the year according to the tides; Fistral is best around the lower to mid tide ranges (though can be fine on a neap high) so if you are surfing with us each day, the start time will change.
 How deep do we go?
 On beginner lessons, you can expect to be able to touch the sea floor with your feet at all times, typically it will be around waist depth.
 Advanced lessons are run 'out the back' in deep water.
 Is there anything nasty in the water?
 Cornwall is blessed with clean seas, largely free from biting things though you might see seals, jellyfish and even a dolphin.
 What's a weaver fish then?
 Weavers are small fish that lurk in the shallows around low tide.
 They sting if you step on them.
 The treatment is to immerse your foot in hot water to denature the sting.
 Do I need to be a good swimmer?
-Not really; much of the work will be done 'on foot', pushing the board out and then jumping onto it to catch a wave in.
+No. Much of the work will be done 'on foot', pushing the board out and then jumping onto it to catch a wave in from standing depths.
 Pool swimming skills do not translate to the surf environment in any meaningful way; being comfortable with your head going underwater and and being strong enough to carry the surfboard down to the beach are more relevant abilities.
+We do not put clients in situations where they have to rely on their own swimming ability.
 I have a medical condition that might affect my ability to surf, can I still go?
 Surfing is a wonderfully adaptable sport, you are definitely encouraged to get in touch to discuss your requirements with us once you have cleared it with your doctor as there is usually something we can work out.